arifuzzaman-tanin/Blazor-Searchable-SelectBox/README.md

 ## License

-This project is licensed under the <a href="https://github.com/arifuzzaman-tanin/Blazor-Searchable-SelectBox?tab=MIT-1-ov-file">MIT License</a>.
+This project is licensed under the MIT License.
 Feel free to modify and use it in your projects.

 ---